lufton/esphome-inv-8851/readme.md

 ## Capabilities
 This component will let you monitor (sensors, binary sensors and text sensors) and control (numbers and selects) compatible inverter without need of installing Chinese software and depend on any third-party services.

+## Why to use this component
+* No need to use original software.
+Chinese mobile app doen't work stable, is slow and not reliable.
+* No need to send you data to custom server.
+All data sent from DTU with original firmware are stored with open access MQTT server.
+That is potential security breach, that can lead to data leak and even your inverter configuration changes witch can damage you hardware.
+* Some extra configuration parameters that are absent in the app, like `output_frequency`, `warning_buzzer`, `inverter_maximum_power`.
+* Possiblity to set some configuration parameters more accurately, like `battery_charge_cut_off_current`, `output_voltage`, `total_charge_current`, `util_charge_current`.
+You can set tham as any number from the range in comparison to inverter's menu where you can only select values from predefined options.
+* Simple integration with 3rd party services like Home Assistant.
+* Local automations.

 ### Minimal configuration
 ```yaml